Code-Institute-Submissions/MS1-Project-Poly-Bloom-Handmade/README.md

 Poly Bloom Handmade is a real business dedicated to designing handmade, quality and unique polymer clay earrings based in Morelos Mexico.

+A link to the deployed page can be found <a href="https://craig-ryan.github.io/MS1-Project-Poly-Bloom-Handmade/index.html">here</a>.

 ## UX